AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 **You**
 * Improve your self-esteem by trying [these](https://www.lesswrong.com/posts/ZbgCx2ntD5eu8Cno9/how-to-be-happy#Happiness__personality__and_skills)
 * Improve your negative moods by trying [these](https://80000hours.org/career-guide/how-to-be-successful/#2-if-necessary-make-mental-health-your-top-priority), [these](https://slatestarcodex.com/2014/06/16/things-that-sometimes-help-if-youre-depressed/), and [these](https://slatestarcodex.com/2015/07/13/things-that-sometimes-work-if-you-have-anxiety/)
-* Improve your BIG5 extraversion, agreeableness, and conscientousness by trying [these](https://www.lesswrong.com/posts/ZbgCx2ntD5eu8Cno9/how-to-be-happy#Happiness__personality__and_skills)
+* Improve your BIG5 extroversion, agreeableness, and conscientiousness by trying [these](https://www.lesswrong.com/posts/ZbgCx2ntD5eu8Cno9/how-to-be-happy#Happiness__personality__and_skills)
 * Improve your locus-of-control by doing [this](https://www.lesswrong.com/posts/RWo4LwFzpHNQCTcYt/how-to-beat-procrastination#spirals)
 * Improve your self-efficacy by trying CBT
 * If you are overwhelmed by all this and unsure long-term, build skills and focus on making your next decision in a direction that will foster your career